leoniemclaughlin7/general-knowledge-quiz/README.md

 ### Quiz area

 * The quiz area contains a countdown timer for each question.
 The user is given Fifteen seconds to answer each question.
-* The next feature evident is the the category section.
+* The next feature evident is the category section.
 Each question is giving a category and this changes depending on the question being asked.
 * There is a question area in which the question is posed to the user.
 * The answer section comprises of Four answer buttons containing the possible answers.
 Each answer button has a hover effect when the user hovers over the button.
 * A question counter is present to provide feedback to the user to make them aware of which question they are on.